 Network Integration Transmission Service is a transmission service that allows Network Customers to efficiently and economically utilize their Network Resources (as well as other non-designated generation resources) to serve their Network Load located in the Transmission Provider's Control Area and any additional load that may be designated pursuant to Section 31.3 of the Tariff.
-The Network Customer taking Network Integration Transmission Service must obtain or provide Ancillary Services pursuant to Section 3.
+The Network Customer taking Network Integration Transmission Service must obtain or provide Ancillary Services pursuant to Section 3 and must comply with the requirements of Attachment P regarding the EIM.